 Recessive Black Patterns

-And there are some other traits that can change a recessive black dog’s looks:
+And some other traits can change how a recessive black dog looks, of course.

 Recessive Black Colors

-When talking about coat color genetics black often is used as an umbrella term for all the colors eumelanin can have.
+When talking about coat color genetics, the term “black” is often used as an umbrella term for all the different colors eumelanin can have.

-A recessive black dog can be black, but can also be liver, blue or lilac.
-The actual shade of eumelanin for a particular dog depends on its B-Locus and D-Locus.
+A recessive black dog can be black, yes.
+But it might just as well also be liver, blue, or lilac.
+The actual color on a particular dog depends on its B locus and D locus.

-Some examples of this coloration may be found in solid blue or liver-colored Mudis or German Shepherd Dogs.
+Some examples for other colors than black may be found in solid blue or liver Mudis, brown & white (“red bi”) Australian Shepherds, or some color-bred German Shepherd Dogs.

 This is a common pattern in many hunting dogs, e.g. roan in Wirehaired Pointing Griffons.

-Merle can cause a variety of patterns by deleting some of the eumelanin a dog would normally produce.
-There are not many breeds that can produce both traits at the same time like bi-black merle Shelties.
+Merle can cause a variety of phenotypes by deleting some of the pigment (mainly eumelanin) from a pattern.
+There are not many breeds that can produce both recessive black and merle at the same time.
+One example that comes to mind is “bi-blue” in Shelties.

-Domino variants at the E-Locus known as ancient domino or grizzle domino reduce eumelanin production in any given pattern.
+The domino variants at the E locus (Northern domino or grizzle domino) reduce the amount of eumelanin in any given pattern.

-This misleading coloration can be found in some northern breeds like Finnish Lapphund or Lapponian Herder.
+This rare combination can be found in some Northern breeds like the Finnish Lapphund.

 - Affenpinscher